Glocester, Rhode Island

-Glocester is a town in Providence County, Rhode Island, United States.
+Glocester, otherwise officially called the Town of Glocester, Rhode Island, is a town in Providence County, Rhode Island, United States.
 The population was 9,974 as of the 2020 census.
 The villages of Chepachet and Harmony are in Glocester.
 Putnam Pike (U.S. Route 44) runs west through the town center of Glocester into Putnam, Connecticut.

 History

-Glocester was originally named Gloucester for Henry Stuart, Duke of Gloucester.
-The Town of Gloucester was part of Providence until 1731 when it became an independent town.
-North Glocester was incorporated as the separate town of Burrillville in 1806.
-At the same time the residents of Gloucester voted to change the spelling of the town to Glocester to differentiate it from Gloucester, Massachusetts.
-Glocester is an ancient variant spelling of Gloucester.
+Glocester, originally named Gloucester for Henry Stuart, Duke of Gloucester, was a part of the City of Providence until 1731, when it had become an independent town within the State of Rhode Island.
+Northern Glocester would be incorporated as the Town of Burrillville in 1806, whilst at the same time, the residents of Gloucester had voted to change the spelling of the town name from Gloucester to Glocester in order to differentiate it from the City of Gloucester, Massachusetts, holding the same meaning as Glocester is a historical and alternative variant of the word of Gloucester.

 During the American Revolution, Loyalists from Newport were exiled in Glocester to Stephen Keach's farm, including Thomas Vernon, a Tory from Newport, who described Glocester residents in 1776 as: inclined much to talk of liberty...It is amazing what false and erroneous opinions and ideas these people have entertained...The religion of the people of this town consists entirely of New Light Baptists.
 The custom of Dipping is much in vogue in this and the neighboring towns.
 Samuel Willard (physician) made rounds on smallpox victims in North Glocester during the late 18th century.

 The Dorr Rebellion began in Glocester in 1841.

 Since 1927 the Ancient and Horribles Parade has been an annual Fourth of July tradition in Chepachet, where residents create traditional and satirical political floats.

-See also "Foster, Rhode Island: History" for further information.